 #38: Bookkeeping / Accounting / Tax Preparation Service

-You don’t need a 4-year college degree to get hired during tax season.
+You don't need a 4-year college degree to get hired during tax season.
 The demand for seasonal tax preparers is very high.
 In addition, there are many small businesses that see this skill as a major potential plus.
 H&R Block and many other tax preparation services offer training each year.
 Successfully passing the course means the ability to work as a tax preparer.
-During the busy season, there are a lot of hours available for this type of work and it can be one of the better side hustle ideas for seasonal workers who have their springs free.
+During the busy season, there are a lot of hours available for this type of work and it can be one of the best side hustle ideas for seasonal workers who have their springs free.

 #39: Earning Money with Credit Card Rewards

 There is a limited life on this, but if your credit is great and you have some breathing room, you can still get some great reward cards.
 Also look for promotions.
-Some banks will offer you hundreds in cash to open a new account.
-Take the offer, keep the money in the account, and don’t use it.
+Some banks will offer you hundreds in extra cash to open a new account.
+Take the offer, keep the money in the account, and don't use it.
 Same with the cards.
 Use them for expenses you have anyway, gather the points, and then immediately pay it off to not get any interest charges.